pmcteixeira/book-notes/books/java-concurrency-in-practice/java-concurrency-in-practice.markdown

 #### Locking and Visibility

-When thread A executes a synchronized block, and subsequently thread B enters a synchronized block guarded by the same lock, the values of variables that were visible to A prior to releasing the lock are guaranteed to be visible to B upon acquiring the lock.
+**_When thread A executes a synchronized block, and subsequently thread B enters a synchronized block guarded by the same lock, the values of variables that were visible to A prior to releasing the lock are guaranteed to be visible to B upon acquiring the lock_**.

 #### Volatile variables